Here’s an easy-to-follow tutorial to help you start with your WordPress website on A2 Hosting.

 As of this writing, A2 Hosting was home to more than 180,000 domains.
 It had more than 260+ five-rated reviews out of 299 on Webhostinggeeks.

 That’s a pretty solid reputation for any hosting company.

 Besides, A2 Hosting claims to put the latest software in their plans.
-Additionally, they commit to 99.99% uptime and a refund in case they fail.
+Additionally, they commit to 99.99% uptime and a refund if they fail.

 LiteSpeed Web Server

-This webserver is a drop-in replacement of the conventional Apache and Nginx web servers.
+This web server is a drop-in replacement for the conventional Apache and Nginx web servers.
 Put simply, it is at least 6x faster than both.
 You can expect a brisk-loading website.

 This stands for Non-Volatile Memory express technology.
 This is a new communication interface.
 Along with SSD (solid-state drives), it offers 3x faster read/write speeds.
 It will boost your website’s performance, SEO (Search Engine Optimization), and conversion rates.

 It’s the latest version of Hypertext Transfer Protocol (HTTP).
 And as with every update, this promises even faster and secure connections for websites and APIs.

 ESI is a markup language that divides a web page into separate elements.
 This assists in creating caches of all pages, including the pages having some non-cacheable elements.
 In layman’s terms, your users will be delighted with fewer loading times.